Model Predictive Control of a New Low Cost 31-Level Inverter

 ABSTRACT

-This research presents the development of a compact, cost-effective multilevel inverter that preserves the advantages of high-resolution multilevel systems while reducing the component count.
-The proposed single-phase 31-level inverter configuration utilizes two isolated DC sources, two capacitors, and ten MOSFET switches, achieving a notable reduction in both complexity and cost.
-A dedicated Finite Control Set-Model Predictive Control (FCS-MPC) strategy has been designed to regulate the flying capacitor voltages, ensure accurate reference current tracking, and minimize switching losses.
-The weighting coefficients of the three components in the cost function have been optimized to enhance the inverter’s overall performance.
-Using a one-step prediction horizon, simulation results demonstrate that the inverter achieves precise current tracking, with both RMS error and total harmonic distortion maintained below 1%.
+This research presents the development of a compact and cost-effective asymmetric multilevel inverter (MLI) that preserves the advantages of high-resolution multilevel systems while significantly reducing the component count.
+The proposed single-phase 31-level inverter configuration utilises only 2 isolated DC sources, 2 flying capacitors (FCs) and 10 MOSFET switches, achieving a notable reduction in both complexity and cost.
+A dedicated Finite Control Set-Model Predictive Control (FCS-MPC) strategy has been designed to regulate the FC voltages, ensure accurate reference current tracking and minimise switching losses.
+The weighting coefficients of the three components in the FCS-MPC cost function have been optimised to enhance the inverter’s overall performance.
+Using a one- step prediction horizon, simulation results demonstrate that the inverter achieves precise current tracking, with both RMS error and total harmonic distortion (THD) maintained <1%.
 The average switching frequency is approximately seven times the reference current frequency, indicating a considerable reduction in switching losses.
-The impact of extending the prediction horizon to two steps is also analyzed with respect to switching losses and current tracking accuracy.
-A comparative evaluation with six recent high-resolution inverter designs confirms that the proposed system offers superior performance, achieving low switch-to-level ratio, minimum switch and capacitor voltage ratings, and the fewest series-connected switches in the current path.
+The impact of extending the prediction horizon to two steps is also analysed with respect to switching losses and current tracking accuracy.
+Finally, a comparative evaluation with six recent high-resolution inverter designs confirms that the proposed system offers superior performance, achieving the lowest switch-to-level ratio, minimum total switch voltage ratings and capacitor voltage ratings, and the fewest series-connected switches per level in the current path.